DataFire/Integrations/integrations/generated/google_ml/README.md

   * deploymentUri `string`: Required.
 The Google Cloud Storage location of the trained model used to
   * description `string`: Optional.
 The description specified for the version when it was created.
   * errorMessage `string`: Output only.
 The details of a failure or a cancellation.
+  * etag `string`: `etag` is used for optimistic concurrency control as a way to help
   * isDefault `boolean`: Output only.
 If true, this version will be used to handle prediction
+  * labels `object`: Optional.
+One or more labels that you can add, to organize your model
   * lastUseTime `string`: Output only.
 The time the version was last used for prediction.
   * manualScaling [GoogleCloudMlV1__ManualScaling](#googlecloudmlv1__manualscaling)
   * name `string`: Required.The name specified for the version when it was created.